Powdered Glazes, Colours & Frits

 Glaze Suspension

-The addition of 1-3% (higher % for fritted glazes) of Bentonite 3411 to the glaze powder prior to preparation will help prevent glazes from quickly settling and such addition is therefore common practice.
+The addition of 1-3% (higher % for fritted glazes) of Bentonite 3411 to the glaze powder prior to preparation helps prevent glazes from quickly settling and is therefore common practice.
 Even so, this may have little effect on any tendency for the glaze to set hard once it has settled.
 A flocculant such as Calcium Chloride 3415 or Magnesium Sulphate (Epsom Salts) 3442 added to the glaze will, however, have the effect of causing the glaze to settle in a more loosely packed arrangement of the constituent parts, which are then more easily reconstituted.

 Consistency Measurement